Introduction to Studio Culture 1

 This is for you if...

-You want to communicate and express ideas visually
+You want to be more effective at communicating and expressing ideas visually

 All about the course